ClaudiaECarroll/dickens_RMSA/README.md

-Code, condorance results and data from text analysis of character descriptions in the work of Charles Dickens
+Code, concordance results and data from text analysis of character descriptions in the work of Charles Dickens